remorses/cli-social-login/README.md

 # cli-social-login

-Uses firebase and a local server to login the user and get an oauth access token from github, facebook, twitter, ...
+Function to login the user and get an oauth access token from github, facebook, twitter, ... using firebase and a local server

 ## Usage